-7. G. Each school district shall annually report in an electronic format to the State Department of Education, the Office of Educational Quality and Accountability, and the Secretary of Education the number of students promoted to the fourth grade pursuant to this subsection and the number of students promoted to a subsequent grade pursuant to the provisions in paragraph 5 of this subsection in kindergarten through third grade per grade level who

-1 exhibit grade-level reading proficiency, the number of students per 2 grade level who received intensive intervention services pursuant to paragraph 2 of subsection F of this section, the number of students 3 per grade level who attended a summer academy as provided for in 4 5 Section 1210.508E of this title, the number of students per grade level who exhibited improved reading proficiency after completion of 6 intensive intervention services, and the number of students per 7 grade level who are still in need of intensive intervention 8 9 services.
-The State Department of Education shall publicly report 10 the aggregate and district-specific number of students promoted 11 numbers submitted pursuant to this subsection on their its website and shall provide electronic copies of the report to the Governor, 12 13 Secretary of Education, President Pro Tempore of the Senate, Speaker of the House of Representatives, and to the respective chairs of the 14 committees with responsibility for common education policy in each 15 legislative chamber.
-16
+7. H. Each school district shall annually report in an electronic format to the State Department of Education, the Office of Educational Quality and Accountability, and the Secretary of Education the number of students promoted to the fourth grade pursuant to this subsection and the number of students promoted to a subsequent grade pursuant to the provisions in paragraph 5 of this subsection in kindergarten through third grade per grade level who exhibit grade-level reading proficiency, the number of students per grade level who received intervention services pursuant to paragraph 2 of subsection E of this section, the number of students per grade level who attended a summer academy as provided for in Section 1210.508E of this title, the number of students per grade level who demonstrate grade level reading skills after completion of intervention services, the number of students per grade level who are still in need of intervention services, and the number of students in kindergarten through fifth grade who have been retained.
+The State Department of Education shall publicly report the aggregate and district-specific number of students promoted numbers submitted pursuant to this subsection on their its website and shall provide electronic copies of the report to the Governor, Secretary of Education, President Pro Tempore of the Senate, Speaker of the House of Representatives, and to the respective chairs of the committees with responsibility for common education policy in each legislative chamber.

-J- H. The parent of any student who is found to have a reading deficiency and is not meeting grade-level reading targets and has been provided a program of reading instruction as provided for in $\underline{paragraph\ 1\ of}$ subsection $\underline{B}\ \underline{D}$ of this section shall be notified in writing of the following:

-1. That the student has been identified as having a substantial deficiency in reading;

-- 2. A description of the current services that are provided to the student pursuant to a conjoint measurement model such that a reader and a text are placed on the same scale subsection D of this section; - 3.
-A description of the proposed supplemental instructional intensive intervention services and supports that will be provided to the student that are designed to remediate the identified area of reading deficiency as provided for in paragraph 2 of subsection F of this section; - 4.
-That the a student will not be who is promoted to the fourth grade if the reading deficiency is not remediated by the end of the third grade, unless the student is otherwise promoted as provided for in subsection I of this section or is exempt for good cause as set forth in subsection L of this section shall receive supplemental intensive intervention services; - 5.
-Strategies for parents to use in helping their child succeed in reading proficiency; and - 6.
-The grade-level performance scores of the student; - 7.
-That while the results of the statewide assessments administered pursuant to Section 1210.508 of this title are the initial determinant, they are not the sole determiner of promotion and that portfolio reviews and assessments are available; and
+- J. I. The parent or legal guardian of any student who is found to have a reading deficiency and is not meeting grade-level reading targets and has been provided a program of reading instruction as provided for in paragraph 1 of subsection B C of this section shall be notified in writing of the following: - 1.
+That the student has been identified as having a substantial deficiency in reading; - 2.
+A description of the current services that are provided to the student pursuant to a conjoint measurement model such that a reader and a text are placed on the same scale subsection C of this section; - 3.
+A description of the proposed supplemental instructional intervention services and supports that will be provided to the student that are designed to remediate the identified area of reading deficiency as provided for in paragraph 2 of subsection E of this section; - 4.
+That the student will not be promoted to the fourth grade if the reading deficiency is not remediated by the end of the third grade, unless the student is otherwise promoted as provided for in subsection I of this section or is exempt for good cause as set forth in subsection L of this section;

+5. Strategies for parents to use in helping their child succeed in reading proficiency; and